mcgns/mcgns.github.io/index.md

 ### Shopping

-shop, pick up prescriptions or relieve carers for short periods.
+shop, pick up prescriptions, deliver urgent supplies.

 ### Practical Help

-heavier jobs around the home - moving furniture, minor repairs, decorating and gardening.
+dog walking, taking pets to the vets for urgent appointments.

 ### Befriending

-visit a lonely person on a regular basis.
+contact a lonely person on a regular basis.

 ## Become a volunteer